 Researchers May Have Found A Genetic Cause Of Infertility

 Even with all the modern technology related to fertility, sometimes cases go unexplained and unanswered.
-But a recent study may offer hope for future explanations for infertility, as researchers have identified a potential genetic cause of infertility in men and women.
+But a recent study may offer hope for future explanations for fertility challenges, as researchers have identified a potential genetic cause of infertility in men and women.

 Finding the genetic link.

 Researchers at Kumamoto University in Japan may have isolated a gene that activates meiosis, the process that makes reproductive cell replication different from the standard mitosis of normal cell replication.
 Their research was published in Developmental Cell yesterday.

 Meiosis is the process that results in the production of new cells that are a blend of genetic material from sperm and egg, where each cell has half of the genetic material from the initial reproductive cells.
 Abnormal meiosis can also result in miscarriage or chromosomal abnormalities.

 The gene, which they called "meiosin," was identified through studies conducted in mice, but it's also known to be present in humans.
 The studies involved artificially inhibiting the receptor for meiosin in both male and female mice.
 The researchers found that both genders became infertile when the action of meiosin was blocked, showing its role in allowing for reproduction.